scottmcguire/libra-qe_interface/README.md

  - run : Contains submission and run scripts.
 System specific details can be provided in the run_qe.py script.

 ### Step-by-Step
-1. Copy run to a working directory, name it as you like, say run0
+1. Copy "run" to a working directory, name it as you like, say "run0".
+Go to "run0" directory.
+2. Create res, sd_ham, and mo_ham directories where results will be saved.
-2. Edit run_qe.py script as required.
+3. Edit run_qe.py script as required. [click for run_qe.py editing details](#click-for-run_qe.py-editing-details)
-3. Edit x_i.scf.in,x_i.exp.in files, which are Quantum espresso input file for SCF and wavefunction export calculations respectively.
+4. Edit "x_i.scf.in", "x_i.exp.in" files, which are Quantum espresso input file for SCF and wavefunction export calculations respectively. "_i" extension for each of the electronic states included in the NAMD calculation.
-4. submit submit_templ_qe.slm submission script.
+5. submit submit_templ_qe.slm submission script.
 If it is a small calculation, you can run on the head node by just "python run_qe.py"